-Prerequisite: Completion of Education Professions I
+Prerequisite: Completion of Education Professions 1

 This course prepare students for employment in education and related careers and provides the foundation for study in higher education in these career areas.
 An active learning approach that utilizes higher order thinking, communication, leadership, and management processes is recommended in order to integrate suggested topics into the study of education.
 Extensive fieldexperiences in one or more classroom settings, resumes, and career portfolios are required components.
 Articulation with postsecondary education programs is encouraged.
+The course also examines children's literature in a study of the relationship to literacy development examining the traditional aspects of literacy and other genres of literature.
+The benefits and rewards to 3literature will be discussed including the development of the love of reading.
+The role of art will be examined in conjunction with children's literature throughout the years.